-Given the seriousness and pervasiveness of COVID-19, ICE is taking necessary and prompt measures in response.
+Additionally, other symptoms may include chills, muscle pain, sore throat, and new loss of taste or smell.
+Given the seriousness and pervasiveness of COVID-19, ICE is taking necessary and prompt measures.
 ICE is providing guidance on the minimum measures required for facilities housing ICE detainees to implement to ensure consistent practices throughout its detention operations and the provision of medical care across the full spectrum of detention facilities to mitigate the spread of COVID-19.
 The ICE detention standards applicable to all facilities used to house ICE detainees have long required that each such facility have written plans that address the management of infectious and communicable diseases, including, but not limited to, testing, isolation, prevention, treatment, and education.
-Those requirements include reporting and collaboration with local or state health departments in accordance with state and local laws and recommendations.2 The measures set forth in the PRR, allow ICE personnel and detention providers to properly discharge their obligations under those standards in light of the unique challenges posed by COVID-19.
+Those requirements include reporting and collaboration with local or state health departments in accordance with state and local laws and recommendations.